Traveling with Dementia: 6 Tips to Decide if it’s a Good Idea

 It’s tougher to decide if travel will be a good idea in the middle stages of dementia.

-In the middle stage, it’s especially important to be realistic when assessing their abilities and challenges.
-Symptoms can come and go and may vary widely.
-It may be best to err on the side of caution.
+In the middle stage, it’s crucial to be realistic when assessing their abilities and challenges.
+Symptoms can come and go and may vary widely, so it may be best to err on the side of caution.

 If someone is in late-stage dementia, travel is usually not recommended.